 Daily acts of collective worship Our assemblies uphold the schools values of listen, engage and respect.
 Each week is ‘themed’ and covers key PSHE, SMSC and British Values topics.
 Each theme is followed up in tutor time with an individual, paired or group task to explore it further.
 Successes are celebrated through rewards assemblies half termly.

-Mutual respect is also taught within tutor time and on an informal nature throughout the school days.
-Students are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping myself safe.
+Mutual respect is also taught within teaching and learning time and on an informal nature throughout the school days.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping safe.